graphql-aspnet/graphql-aspnet.github.io/docs/introduction/made-for-aspnet-developers.md

 sidebar_position: 1
 ---

-This library is designed by people who use [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) in their day to day activities and built for similar minded developers.
+This library is designed by people who use [ASP.NET](https://dotnet.microsoft.com/en-us/apps/aspnet) in their day to day activities and is built for similar minded developers.
 When you first started digging in to GraphQL you most likely came across the plethora of [articles](https://www.graphqlweekly.com/), [documents](https://en.wikipedia.org/wiki/GraphQL), [tutorials](https://www.howtographql.com/) and [groups](https://www.apollographql.com/) centered around JavaScript.
 JavaScript certainly has the highest adoption rate and with the tools provided by [Apollo](https://www.apollographql.com/) its no surprise.
 Its amazing how well those tools fit in with the existing knowledge and coding paradigms of JavaScript developers on both sides of the fence (be that front end or back end).

 We believe that tooling and workflow is everything when it comes to picking up a technology.
 Its much more difficult for you (or your team) to adopt something new if there is no connection to what you already know.
 Migrating your personal development efforts or an entire team from .NET to NodeJS to leverage Apollo Server, for instance, is hard.
 The learning curve and even the monetary cost of bringing a team up to speed is high.
 But if you can leverage existing skills you reduce that cost significantly.